PetePhuaphan/boston-housing-price-docker/README.md

 Through the Streamlit interface, users are empowered to interactively manipulate parameters and acquire real-time housing price predictions.
 This project exemplifies a streamlined method to bring a machine learning model to life within a web application, making it an ideal reference for educational objectives, swift prototyping, or as groundwork for more complex implementations.

+## Tech Stack Used in the Project
+- **Python**: A powerful and versatile programming language, serving as the backbone for the entire project.
+Its wide range of libraries and community support makes it an ideal choice for this application.
+- **Streamlit**: An open-source Python library that simplifies the creation of web apps for machine learning and data science projects.
+It enables the seamless integration of Python code with a user-friendly web interface.
+- **Docker**: A platform used to package, distribute, and run applications.
+Docker encapsulates the application and its environment, ensuring consistency across different development and deployment stages.

 ## Prerequisites

 Before running the application, ensure Docker is installed on your system.
 You can download and install Docker from [Docker's official website](https://www.docker.com/products/docker-desktop).